 Rare disease research is such a complicated area because it involves every therapeutic area individually and sometimes in unique combinations.
 Being able to develop treatments for these conditions requires a strong knowledge of those areas of the body that are impacted and the way that different drug platforms can influence those functions.

-At Pharm-Olam, we are spotlighting rare disease research for the month of March.
-We reviewed an article from Nature (access it here) and began to explore rare disease research (read the article here).
+At Pharm-Olam, we believe that rare disease research deserves a closer look.
+With that in mind, we reviewed an article from Nature (access it here) and began to explore rare disease research (read the article here).
 Going forward, we looked at some of the different drug development platforms that researchers leverage in rare diseases.
 We looked at small molecules (read it here), antibody therapy (click here to read the article), and protein replacement therapies (click here).
 In this article, we continue those efforts with a closer look at oligonucleotide therapies.

 What are Oligonucleotide Therapies?